-Proper estate planning ensures the preservation of your wealth - and its intended purpose.
-The best planning keeps your family secure and safe, long after you're gone.
+Proper estate planning helps ensure the preservation of your wealth-and its intended purpose.
+Helps keep your family secure and safe, long after you're gone.
 Poor (or no) planning can expose your family to years of struggling with legal proceedings, unnecessary taxes, probate fees, and more.

-LAST UPDATED: JULY 2023
+LAST UPDATED: JULY 2025